shao-wang-me/it-basics/README.md

 Basics for an IT student or early career professional.

-Some terms are marked with their Chinese name.
+Some terms are marked with their Chinese (中文) name for clarity.